February 18, 2021 4 min read

 What is the chemistry of coffee?
 Caffeine is the most famous chemical compound in coffee, but roasted coffee beans contain more than 1,000 other compounds.
 Some of these chemicals are noxious but still are not unhealthy because they are present in such low amounts.

-Of course caffeine is the most famous chemical in coffee and has been shown as beneficial in many ways.
+Of course caffeine is the most famous chemical in coffee, and it is beneficial in many ways.
 Research on coffee has shown that it:

-A Viter Life blog pointed out that caffeine can boost athletic stamina and speed so much that the International Olympic Committee once limited how much of it Olympic athletes could take.
+As our blog pointed out , caffeine can boost athletic stamina and speed so much that the International Olympic Committee once limited how much of it Olympic athletes could take.
 Caffeine was categorized as a performance-enhancing substance.

 Harvard reports: “There is a twist to this aspect of the coffee story, because cafestol and kahweol may also have some health benefits that are lost when they’re filtered out.
 The research is in the preliminary stages, but cafestol and kahweol could have some anticancer effects and be good for the liver.”

 There are so many chemical compounds in coffee that various websites report on different ones.

 Other antioxidant chemicals, including chlorogenic acid, may help prevent heart disease and diabetes, and inhibit the body’s absorption of glucose in the digestive tract and even out the level of insulin, Harvard reports.

 “Chlorogenic acid might be another coffee ingredient with a split personality.
 Along with caffeine, it seems to push up levels of homocysteine, an amino acid that has been associated with artery-clogging atherosclerosis,” Harvard says the article.

 If you're interested in an in-depth look at coffee's chemical content, you can read the article

 This is what you just put in your mug: Cocaine-like brain chemicals and the juice of death.